List all projects

 vault_health(include_usage=True, usage_days=30)

 Health report (default): Per-project file count, total lines, stale files (>180 days, configurable via HIVE_STALE_THRESHOLD_DAYS), section coverage.
+Also detects duplicate directory names within hierarchical scopes and warns which path BFS will resolve to.

 Validation (checks parameter): Drift detector for common issues: